 Defining Roles and Responsibilities

-As the company grows, it becomes more important than ever to list the roles and responsibilities of each department, each manager, and each employee.
-A systematized list of job roles creates a culture of order and prevents work duplication of the same task by different people.
+As the company grows, it becomes more important to list the roles and responsibilities of each department, manager, and employee.
+A systematized list of job roles creates a culture of order and prevents work duplication by different people.

 One of the most frustrating things for an employee is not knowing what everybody else around them does.
 Modern organizations are very complex and have a high level of inter-dependency between departments and team members.
-For a business to run smoothly, employees must be aware of who does what in the organization so that they know who to go to when they need to get something done.
+For a business to run smoothly, employees must be aware of who does what in the organization.
+This way, they know who to go to when they need to get something done.

 Unclear roles and responsibilities

 Every time I have ever helped a company do a recap on a big project, we list all the issues and find out what led to them.
 Ninety percent of the time it came down to unclear roles & responsibilities.